JayBizzle/colour-term/README.md

 Colour Term
 ===========

-Small script that will generate a new terminal background color based on the server hostname your connecting to
+Small script (for OS X) that will generate a new terminal background color based on the server hostname your connecting to

 Installation